 Competency-based courses are offered in eight program areas, with each area having school-based, work-based, or community-based learning opportunities.
-A comprehensive list of courses by career cluster is also available.
+A comprehensive list of courses by career cluster is also available upon request.

 - Agricultural Education provides students with the opportunity to participate in an integrated educational model that focuses students on careers in the food, fiber and environmental systems.

 - Business and Information Technology Education plays a major role in preparing a competent, business-literate, and skilled workforce.
 This program is designed to integrate business and information technology skills into the middle and high school curriculum.

 - Career Development Education is a process that involves students, parents, teachers, counselors, and the community.
 The goal is to help students make good decisions about themselves and their future.

 - Family and Consumer Sciences Education prepares students for careers working with individuals and families, as well as for competence in the work of their own families.
 The concept of work, whether in a family or career, is central to the program area.